 Maximum course numbers:

 - For a single instructor: 7 students

-- For 8 or more students, a teaching assistant will be required
+- For 8 or more students, we typically require a teaching assistant

 Typically, this is a student or someone with lesser experience than the main instructor.
 The choice of this individual will be made jointly by FPI and the main instructor.
 In some cases, we might be aware of students who are familiar with the site and would make good teaching assistants for a particular course.
 However, we are perfectly willing to work with someone you choose as well, so long as they meet certain basic experience-related criteria.